Last Updated on October 2, 2023 by Kyle Whitley

 Before You Begin – Wear Protective Equipment

-Shredders can be dangerous.
+Shredders and chippers can be dangerous.
 Before you start to shred, putting on the proper chipper safety gear is one of the easiest yet most effective ways to ensure safety.

 You may also want to wear a hard hat or safety helmet to protect your head from any impacts.
 Since you will need to carry wood to the chipper, you may want to wear steel-toed safety boots to protect your feet.

 Last but not least safety gloves will help protect your hands and wrists from splinters and chips thrown out by the machine.

 Make sure that the chipper is clear of any branches or debris.
 Make sure the power plug is not connected before you check the shredder.